-- 95. SFC expects colleges and universities to operate systems of annual monitoring across all their provision and periodic review (Institution-Led Quality Review (ILQR)) across all their provision and support services. - 96.
-All SFC-funded provision (credit-bearing and non-credit bearing) falls within the scope of ILQR for universities and colleges, although there may be differences between institutions in terms of the extent to which non-credit bearing activity will feature in ILQR.
+- 107. SFC expects colleges and universities to operate systems of annual monitoring across all their provision and periodic review (Institution-Led Quality Review (ILQR)) across all their provision and support services. - 108.
+All SFC-funded provision (credit-bearing and non-credit bearing) falls within the scope of ILQR for universities and colleges, although there may be differences between institutions in terms of the extent to which non-credit bearing activity will feature in ILQR. - 109.
+To meet ESG compliance, ILQR for colleges and universities should include all higher education provision regardless of whether it is funded by SFC -this ensures that the TQEF is ESG compliant.

-- 97. To meet ESG compliance, ILQR for colleges and universities should include all higher education provision regardless of whether it is funded by SFC -this ensures that the TQEF is ESG compliant. - 98.
-The mechanism for reporting the outcomes of ILQR to SFC is through the SEAP and therefore the scope of the SEAP, which is focused on priority areas in the context of the institution, is likely to be narrower than that of ILQR itself.
-It is for institutions to decide how they report ILQR internally. - 99.
+- 110. The mechanism for reporting the outcomes of ILQR to SFC is through the SEAP, which should focus on strengths and/or priority areas for development drawn from themes arising from the ILQR process.
+It is for institutions to decide how they report on ILQR internally. - 111.
 Institution-led Annual Monitoring enables reflection on the operation of programmes and provides assurances regarding academic standards, curriculum currency and the enhancement of the student experience.
 It serves as a focus for analysing and responding to a range of inter-related quantitative and qualitative evidence, including outcomes data and student feedback, to inform continuous dialogue and action planning.
-SFC does not set out guidance for annual monitoring and it is for institutions to manage this process. - 100.
-Institution-Led Quality Review is the periodic review of subjects, programmes and professional services contributing to the student experience, conducted by an institution-led review team. - 101.
-In taking forward this activity they should: - Consider the effectiveness of annual monitoring arrangements and the effectiveness of the follow-up actions arising from annual monitoring. - Identify actions to address any issues and activity at unit/course/module, programme, subject or departmental level to promote areas of strength for consideration at institutional level. - Support constructive reflection on the effectiveness of an institution's annual monitoring and reporting procedures. - Produce robust, comprehensive, and credible evidence that the academic standards of awards are secure and that their provision is of high quality and being enhanced. - Be designed to promote and support critical reflection on policy and practice and ensure that any shortcomings are addressed. - Give a central role to quality enhancement by promoting dialogue on areas in which quality and the student experience could be improved and identify good practice for dissemination within the institution and beyond.
+SFC does not set out guidance for annual monitoring and it is for institutions to manage this process. - 112.
+Institution-Led Quality Review is the periodic review of subjects, programmes and professional services contributing to the student experience, conducted by an institution-led review team. - 113.
+In taking forward this activity they should: - Consider the effectiveness of annual monitoring arrangements and the effectiveness of the follow-up actions arising from annual monitoring. - Identify actions to address any issues and activity at unit/course/module, programme, subject or departmental level to promote areas of strength for consideration at institutional level. - Support constructive reflection on the effectiveness of an institution's annual monitoring and reporting procedures. - Produce robust, comprehensive, and credible evidence that the academic standards of awards are secure and that their provision is of high quality and being enhanced. - Be designed to promote and support critical reflection on policy and practice and ensure that any shortcomings are addressed. - Give a central role to quality enhancement by promoting dialogue on areas in which quality and the student experience could be improved and identify good practice for dissemination within the institution and beyond. - Produce robust, comprehensive, and credible evidence that support services are effective and responsive to students' needs. - 114.
+SFC expects that all subject areas, programmes, and professional services are systematically and rigorously reviewed on a periodic cycle of not more than six years.
+It is for institutions to determine the size and composition of the 'grouping' of subject areas, programmes and professional services.

-- Produce robust, comprehensive, and credible evidence that support services are effective and responsive to students' needs. - systematically and rigorously reviewed on a periodic cycle of not more than six years.
-It is for institutions to determine the size and composition of the 'grouping' of subject areas, programmes and professional services. - 103.
-Guidance on ILQR can be found at Annex A. The key outcomes and actions arising from ILQR will be reported through the Self-Evaluation and Action Plan (SEAP).
+115. Guidance on ILQR can be found at Annex A. The key outcomes and actions arising from ILQR will be reported through the Self-Evaluation and Action Plan (SEAP).